muriukialex/SIL-Frontend-Engineer-Assessment/README.md

 ## Overview

-This web application provides a user-friendly interface for interacting with user data, albums, and photos.
+This web application provides a user-friendly interface for interacting with user data, albums, and photos, and it retrieves data from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/).
 Below, you'll find information on the key features and functionality of the application.

 ## Screens/Pages